This Hotshots board game review is based on a total of seven plays.

 - There are only four firefighter characters in the game, which is a bit of a shame.
 Having more options would add even more replay value.
 Maybe there will be more characters (and tiles) in a future expansion?

 Hotshots definitely rivals Castle Panic (base game) and Star Trek Panic as our favorite game from Fireside Games.
 It has a good flow to it, it has a theme that just about anyone can get into, and it looks fantastic on the table.
 Oh, and it usually has some very tense finishes.
-We’ll be keeping this one since we really like the theme and it’s one of the only good press your luck co-op games out there.
+We’ll be keeping this one since we really like the theme and it’s one of the only good push your luck co-op games out there.

 Many people are going to wonder if it’s worth it to get Hotshots if they already own Flash Point: Fire Rescue.
 Yes, it’s totally worth it.
 The two games do have firefighting and dice rolling in common, but they feel like two very different games.